Posted by Matt on 6/10/2019 to Knowledge Base

 How Do I Get Really Accurate Imagery?

 You can go to a satellite imagery service and purchase better imagery, like DigitalGlobe or FASTMAP.
-In Figure 2 you can see a zoomed in screenshot of ArcGIS Online standard imagery and Figure 3 shows you purchased imagery with a slightly different camera angle and more detail in the buildings and trees.
+In Figure 2 you can see a zoomed in screenshot of ArcGIS Online standard imagery and Figure 3 shows you pruchased imagery with a slightly different camera angle and more detail in the buildings and trees.
 You can then take advantage of this imagery in your desktop GIS application be it ArcMap/ArcPro or QGIS.
 Or you can get even better data if you have someone fly it with a plane or a drone and tie down the final imagery with highly accurate ground control points.
 That way your data is both accurate in the X and Y plane but also provides a high level of zoom to the imagery with pixel sizes as small as a few centimeters.

 But for use in your Mobile Mapping app on your phone or tablet, you will be limited to more robust apps like Esri’s Collector.
 Most Mobile Mapping apps only have the ability to use their default imagery.
 This default imagery is usually Apple Maps on iOS devices or Google Maps on Android devices.